Ganbate-Bangkit/C23-TR02_Talent-Recommender-System/README.md

     - Enter the code to give the block of functions after the "Cari Talent" button is pressed by the user.

 ## Deployment
-This is the step to upload the dataset of photos into cloud storage and deploy the application using App Engine.
+### This is the step to upload the dataset of photos into cloud storage.
 1. Open the Google Cloud Console.
 2. Create a new project.
 You've entered a project name, organization, and location.
 This is our data: